-A J.D. student who receives a grade of D+ or below in a first-year course must either repeat the course or take an upper-class course or courses to be designated by the Dean of Students in order to remedy this gap in the student's legal education.
+A J.D. student who receives a grade of D+ or below in a first-year course will be regarded as having an academic deficiency in that course that must be remedied.
+The student must either repeat the course or take an upper-class course or courses to be designated by the Dean of Students in order to remedy this gap in the student's legal education.

-A J.D. student will be placed on informal probation if, at the close of the first year of law study or at the end of any subsequent term, the student's merit point ratio is less than 2.80.
+A J.D. student will be placed on informal academic probation if, at the close of the first year of law study or at the end of any subsequent term, the student's semester merit point ratio is less than the bottom 5% of the class.
+Informal probation is neither reported on the student's transcript nor to employers but rather requires that the student meet with the Dean of Students to approve the student's course selection and planning to achieve the faculty-adopted learning outcomes.

-A J.D. student will be dropped for scholastic deficiency:

-- a. if at the close of the first year of law study or at the end of any subsequent term, the student's cumulative merit point ratio is less than 2.50 or - b. if in the judgment of the Administrative Committee of the faculty the student's work at any time is markedly unsatisfactory.
-Work is considered markedly unsatisfactory if in each of two successive terms the merit point ratio for the work of each term (considered separately) is lower than 2.50 or if the Administrative Committee has other grounds for so concluding.
+The faculty Administrative Committee will consider whether a J.D. student should be dropped for scholastic deficiency: a. if at the close of the first year of law study or at the end of any subsequent term (not including the student's final term), the student's cumulative merit point ratio is less than 2.8 or b. if in the judgment of the Administrative Committee of the faculty the student's work at any time is markedly unsatisfactory.
+Work is considered markedly unsatisfactory if in each of two successive terms the merit point ratio for the work of each term (considered separately) is lower than 2.8.